-Table 2- 2: Jumper settings for the CPU Voltage Identification (VID).
+Table 2-2 lists the jumper settings for the CPU Voltage Identification (VID).
 The power regulators on the system board (one for each CPU) are capable of generating different voltages.
 VID is a hardware mechanism used by each CPU to tell its power regulator what voltage to set.

-NOTE: If the CPU supports VID, all jumpers on W1 and/or W2 must removed ordamage may occur W1 is for the Primary CPU and W2 is for the secondary CPU.
+NOTE: If the CPU supports VID, all jumpers on W1 and/or W2 must be removed or damage may occur.
+W1 is for the Primary CPU and W2 is for the secondary CPU.